 How our walking holidays in Britain are graded

-None of our walking holidays in England is particularly difficult – the emphasis of most is on relaxed exploration, particularly our walking holidays in Northumberland and Suffolk.
+None of our walking holidays in England and Scotland is particularly difficult – the emphasis of most is on relaxed exploration, particularly our walking holidays in Northumberland, Norfolk, Suffolk and along the Thames Path.
 For fuller days of walking, we recommend the Yorkshire Dales, Peak District or Shropshire.
 To be sure of choosing the UK walking holiday that is right for you, read how we grade them below.

 Generally easy walking with few ascents / descents, but perhaps the occasional long day.